 Question 188: Intraocular therapy

 Intraocular therapy refers to chemotherapy administered via injection to the eye.
-Report “Yes” and go to question 189 if intraocular therapy was given as part of the line of therapy being reported.
-Report “No” and go to question 196 if intraocular therapy was not given as part of the line of therapy being reported.
+Specify if intraocular therapy was given as part of the line of therapy being reported.

 Question 189: Reason for intraocular therapy